BRUTALISM/Brutalist/README.md

 ### Why not Hack?

-Hack is great, but has way too many unnecessary modifications on top of the baseline DejaVu Sans Mono:
+Hack is great, but has way too many unnecessary modifications on top of the baseline DejaVu Sans Mono.
+To name a few:

 * the parentheses are unnecessarily spread out in earlier versions, and too rounded in newer ones
 * the `1` has an awkward downward facing arm